wein.plus

 Main eye and secondary eye

 In addition to the main eye (anlage for the main shoot), each winter bud also contains two lateral eyes (lateralis = sideways) at the base of the bud.
 These are also pre-differentiated, but have a simpler structure and serve as replacement buds in an emergency.
-They usually only sprout if the main bud or the young shoot that emerges from it has been destroyed by external circumstances such as early frost, browsing by game (deer or hares) or insect damage, or if its...
+They only sprout if the main bud or the young shoot emerging from it has been destroyed by external circumstances such as early frost, browsing by game (deer or...

 Voices of our members